LYME OR LONG COVID

 Three years after recovering from Lyme disease, Jennifer developed COVID-19.
 Months later, the same crushing fatigue, brain fog, and joint pain returned.

-This scenario is increasingly common—and often confusing for both patients and clinicians.
+This scenario is becoming increasingly common.
+Lyme disease and Long COVID can look remarkably similar, creating confusion for both patients and clinicians.

-Why Lyme and Long COVID Feel So Similar
+Why Lyme Disease and Long COVID Feel So Similar

 Both conditions can cause:

-1. Brain fog that won’t lift — Losing words mid-sentence or struggling with familiar tasks.
-Learn more about brain fog in Lyme disease.
+• Brain fog that won’t lift — Difficulty concentrating, losing words mid-sentence, or struggling with familiar tasks

-3. Heart symptoms — Racing, skipping, or pounding unexpectedly
+• Heart symptoms — Racing heartbeat, skipped beats, or pounding unexpectedly

-4. Migrating pain — Joint and muscle pain that moves
+• Migrating pain — Joint and muscle pain that moves from place to place

-This overlap is a major reason patients are often misdiagnosed.
+This overlap is one reason many patients are initially misdiagnosed.

-• Improve with antibiotics (if infection is active)
+• Improve with antibiotics when active infection is present

 • Respond to treatment for co-infections such as Babesia